Contrast-Security-OSS/DeveloperLearnGuide/docs/Client Side Injection.md

 ### Overview
 <br/>
-This attack occurs when data from an untrusted source is not sanitized sufficiently, and then parsed directly using the Javascript ```eval()``` function.
+Client Side Injection is  occurs when data from an untrusted source is not sanitized sufficiently, and then parsed directly using the Javascript ```eval()``` function.

 Let's walkthrough an vulnerable example.
 Here we have a web application that displays the user profile of airline passenger when viewing their profile photo,